shssoichiro/victoria3-mod-industry-realism-pec-compatch/README.md

 Load order:

-- Industry Realism
-- Political & Economic Changes
+- Industry Realism and Political & Economic Changes in any order
-- Compatches (in any order)
+- Compatch